xalt/xalt/docs/source/115_xalt_internal_design.rst

 that *main()* completes.
 So if a program terminates early due to a segfault or floating point error then no end record will be produced.

-To deal with this the *myinit()* routine registers a signal handler, *wrapper_for_myfini()* to be called if necessary.
+To deal with this the *myinit()* routine can register a signal handler, *wrapper_for_myfini()* to be called if necessary.
 Note that this only happens this execution could be tracked.
 This wrapper routine calls the *myfini()* routine, clears the XALT signal handler and